tripal/brapi/README.md

  * Requirements
  * Installation
  * Configuration
+ * Administration
  * Maintainers

 INTRODUCTION
 ------------

-Version 9.x-4.x is a complete rewrite of the BrAPI module for Drupal 8+.
+Version 4.0.x is a complete rewrite of the BrAPI module for Drupal 8+.
 This module only contains the BrAPI server part.
 For a Drupal BrAPI client, see External Entities BrAPI Storage plugin ( https://www.drupal.org/project/xnttbrapi/).